History of New York City (1898–1945): Finance

 New York became the financial center of the United States before the Civil War, specializing in railroad securities.
-By 1900 it grew even more dominant and was starting to approach London as a world financial center.Sven Beckert, The Monied Metropolis: New York City and the Consolidation of the American Bourgeoisie, 1850–1896 (2003).
+By 1900 it grew even more dominant and was starting to approach London as a world financial center.
 There were thousands of successful bankers and financiers; a central figure was J.P.
 Morgan, whose House of Morgan set up national financing programs for the steel, agricultural implements, shipping, and other industries.
 It also financed much of the British and French war efforts in World War I. John D. Rockefeller, of Standard Oil, expanded from a dominant position in oil to other industries as well as banking.
 Andrew Carnegie dominated steel until he sold out to Morgan in 1901.
 After 1900, Rockefeller and Carnegie largely devoted their interest to philanthropy, as to a certain extent did Morgan.
 With the creation of the Federal Reserve System in 1913, the Federal Reserve Bank of New York became a powerful player under its dynamic president Benjamin Strong.
 By 1917, New York was funding the world war efforts of Britain, France and for other Allies.
 By the 1920s, New York had surpassed London as a world banking center.
 The New York Stock Exchange was the national focus of wealth making and speculation until its shares suddenly collapsed late in 1929, setting off the worldwide Great Depression.